Flora of Cantabria: Sessile oak forests (Quercus petraea)

 Young oak grove near Navamuel (Valderredible).

-The sessile oak grove (Quercus petraea) replaces the ones found in the higher elevations, in more inland territories and isolated from the sea, of continental character, although sometimes hybridized with the previous ones and extending up to 1700 meters of altitude approximately, preferably on slopes with sunny exposure.
+The sessile oak grove (Quercus petraea) replaces the ones found in the higher elevations, in more inland territories and isolated from the sea.
+These have a continental character but are sometimes hybridized with the previous ones, extending up to approximately 1700 meters of altitude, preferring slopes with sunny exposure.
 Accompanying the dominant species, there are also beech (Fagus sylvatica) and rowan (Sorbus aucuparia).
 The shrub layer of these environments is mainly composed of heather (Erica arborea) and broom (Cytisus cantabricus), interspersed with holly (Ilex aquifolium) and hazel (Corylus avellana).
 The herbaceous substrate is similar to that of the common oak groves, with wood sorrel (Oxalis acetosella) or martagon (Lilium martagon) also appearing.

 The distribution of this type of forest in Cantabria includes the interior valleys of the south and west of the region, from Liébana and Polaciones to Campoo, the upper basin of the Saja and Valderredible, where the best preserved example is found on Mount Hijedo.

 Pyrenean oak forests (Quercus pyrenaica)

-The Pyrenean oak groves (Quercus pyrenaica) are common on the northern slopes of the Cantabrian Mountains, especially in the drier areas of the valleys where the beech or oak groves cannot develop due to their high water dependence, distributed from 700 to 1400 meters of altitude.
-Other tree species accompanying them are ash (Fraxinus excelsior) or maple (Acer campestre), while the shrub substrate is mainly composed of blackthorn (Prunus spinosa), holly (Ilex aquifolium) and broom (Cytisus cantabricus).
+Pyrenean oak groves (Quercus pyrenaica) are common on the northern slopes of the Cantabrian Mountains, especially in the drier areas of the valleys where the beech or oak groves cannot develop due to their high water dependence, distributed from 700 to 1400 meters of altitude.
+Other tree species accompanying them are ash (Fraxinus excelsior) and maple (Acer campestre), while the shrub substrate is mainly composed of blackthorn (Prunus spinosa), holly (Ilex aquifolium) and broom (Cytisus cantabricus).
 In the herbaceous stratum, species such as Melampyrum pratense or Chamaespartium tridentatus are prominent.

-Although small stands of this forest appear throughout the region, the best examples are located on the slopes of Peña Sagra, especially those of Valderrodíes, in Aniezo and Bárago.
+Although small stands of this forest appear throughout the region, the best examples are located on the slopes of Peña Sagra, especially Valderrodíes in Aniezo and Bárago.

 Portuguese oak forests (Quercus faginea)

 The oak groves of gall oak or Portuguese oaks (Quercus faginea) are typically Mediterranean forests and very rare in the Cantabrian Mountains.
-In Cantabria, there are only a few isolated forests in places with particular mesoclimatic conditions, as is the case of the regions of Liébana or Campoo-Los Valles, where they always appear on limestone substratum on steep slopes and sunny orientations, between 700 and 1000 meters above sea level.
+In Cantabria, there are only a few isolated forests in places with particular mesoclimatic conditions, such as Liébana or Campoo-Los Valles, where they always appear on limestone substratum on steep slopes and sunny orientations, between 700 and 1000 meters above sea level.
 The shrub layer of these formations is very diverse, highlighting species of dry environments such as Viburnum lantana or Rhamnus catharticus.
-The herbaceous stratum is of great interest, highlighting, along with other species of wider distribution, others very rare in Cantabria, such as Artemisia alba.
+The herbaceous stratum is of great interest, highlighting, along with species of wider distribution, species very rare in Cantabria, such as Artemisia alba.

 The best representation of this type of formation in Cantabria is found in La Robleda mountain, in Villacantid (Hermandad de Campoo de Suso).
-It is also remarkable those existing around Arcera (Valdeprado del Río).
+It is also remarkable around Arcera (Valdeprado del Río).
 In Liébana, only small scattered groups persist.